2.0 TRANSPARENCY/NOTICE–WHAT PERSONAL INFORMATION WE COLLECT AND HOW WE USE IT

-All Personal Information sent or collected via by WCG may be stored anywhere in the world, including but not limited to, in the United States, on the cloud, our servers, the servers of our affiliates or the servers of our service providers.
+All Personal Information sent or collected via or by WCG may be stored anywhere in the world, including but not limited to, in the United States, in the cloud, our servers, the servers of our affiliates or the servers of our service providers.
 By providing information to WCG, you consent to the storage of your Personal Information in these locations.

 5.0 RIGHTS OF ACCESS, RECTIFICATION, ERASURE AND RESTRICTION

 The security of all Personal Information provided to WCG is important to us, and WCG takes reasonable steps designed to protect your Personal Information.
 Unfortunately, no data transmission over the Internet or storage of information can be guaranteed to be 100% secure.
 As a result, while WCG strives to protect your Personal Information, we cannot ensure or warrant the security of any information you transmit to WCG, and you do so at your own risk.

 Attn: David Forster, Chief Compliance Officer